 “So maybe I didn’t always get things right, about myself, or about others.
 And maybe a part of learning my place in the world was about accepting that I wouldn’t always have the answers, and I wouldn’t always be the hero in every scenario, and maybe I wouldn’t win everything I attempted.”Sophie Gonzales, Perfect on Paper

 The absolute beauty of this novel is the LGBTQ representation.
 For this reason, I love how Gonzales focuses on friendship.
 Because that’s what high school is all about.
 Making those friendships that build on who you surround yourself by and how you see yourself with and without those people in it.
 It feels personal, relatable.
 It shows the solidarity of having a safe space for being Queer, with representation across the spectrum.
 And Gonzales does not shy away from the truth of social discrimination and homophobia, particularly when it comes to being bisexual.

 Darcy herself is Bi.
-And as a bisexual teenager she experiences homophobia in a different way, one that in essence delegitimizes her queerness because her sexual preference is both male and female.
+And as a bisexual teenager she experiences homophobia in a different way, one that in essence delegitimizes her queerness because her sexual orientation is both male and female.
 As the reader we experience those fears and anxieties first hand.
 Doubting herself and fearing that the Queer community won’t accept her as Queer if she’s in a relationship with a straight or bisexual boy.
 But the underlining message is clear by the end of the novel.
-That everyone, regardless of sexual preference or gender orientation wants one thing: to be accepted.
+That everyone, regardless of sexual or gender orientation, wants one thing: to be accepted.

 One Last Thought

 “We’re told that our sexuality isn’t real, or that we’re straight if we’re with another gender, and that our feelings don’t count if we’ve never dated a certain gender, that kind of crap.
 Then we hear it so many times we doubt ourselves.”Sophie Gonzales, Perfect on Paper